 For acute flares, class IV or lower corticosteroid creams, lotions, or solutions

-For severe or unresponsive lesions, systemic ketoconazole or fluconazole
+For severe or unresponsive lesions, systemic fluconazole

 Treatment of dandruff may involve the following: